 NOTE: The Weights and Measures Services Division does not regulate price posting or price accuracy at non-retail locations such as restaurants or locations that offer consumer services (e.g. dry cleaners, repair shops, etc.).
 If you believe you are the victim of consumer fraud, you may file a consumer complaint with the Arizona Attorney General.

-Price Posting inspections are conducted to ensure that consumers are presented with pricing information to assist in making an educated decision when purchasing items at retail stores.
+Price Posting inspections are conducted to ensure that consumers are presented with pricing information to assist in making an informed decision when purchasing items at retail stores.
 During an inspection, Weights and Measures officials inspect a random sample of items that are offered or exposed for sale to ensure that each item has a price marked or posted in a conspicuous manner.
 The price posting sample ranges from 125 items for small retail stores (e.g. convenience stores) to 250 items for large retail stores (e.g. grocery and department stores).
 A retail store will fail a price posting inspection if less than 98% of the items sampled are missing a posted price.
-The retailer must correct all price posting violations prior to the end of the inspection to prevent the issuance of a Stop-Sale order for any unpriced items.
+The retailer must correct all price posting violations prior to the end of the inspection to prevent the issuance of a Stop-Sale Order for any unpriced items.

 Price Posting Exceptions

 Price posting is not required for items that are available for sale only with the assistance of a salesperson.
 In these cases, items may be displayed without a posted price at a manned service counter.
-Examples of where this exception may apply are products displayed for sale behind the checkout counter (e.g. tobacco products, liquor, etc.), product sold at a bakery, deli, or meat counter at a grocery store, or department store counters that sell cosmetics, fragrances, and/or jewelry.
+Examples of where this exception may apply are products displayed for sale behind the checkout counter (e.g. tobacco products, liquor, etc.), products sold at a bakery, deli, or meat counter at a grocery store, or department store counters that sell cosmetics, fragrances, and/or jewelry.
 If a retailer chooses to post prices for items sold at manned service counters, the prices must be posted in accordance with Weights and Measures pricing regulations, and these prices would also be subject to Price Verification inspections if applicable.

 Price Error Policy